Best Finance Podcasts for Professionals

 Tags: Investing, Investments, Finance

-If you haven’t heard of BiggerPockets by now, chances are you’ve had no recent involvement in real estate investing.
-BiggerPockets became something of a phenomenon in recent years, reinforcing the idea (which perhaps went missing after the GFC) that millions could be made by investing in real estate, even by the layperson.
+If you haven’t yet come across BiggerPockets, chances are you’ve had no recent experience in real estate investing.
+BiggerPockets was a bit of a phenomenon in recent times, reminding us all of the forgotten reality of the pre-GFC era: millions to be earned in real estate, even for the amateur investor.

-Every week, Mindy Jensen and Scott Trench sit down with smart thought‑leaders to unpack the tools, habits, and strategies that help listeners earn more, hold onto more, spend smarter, and build real wealth.
-They mix interviews with experts and candid listener money stories, providing practical insights on budgeting, career growth, investing, side hustles, financial independence (often FIRE), debt payoff, navigating market shifts - and, of course, real estate as one of many wealth-building levers.
+Each week, Mindy Jensen and Scott Trench discuss with smart thought leaders the tools, habits, and strategies they use to earn more, keep more, spend more, and build real wealth.
+The podcast includes interviews and honest listener stories, providing listeners with practical insights on budgeting, career success, investing, side hustles, financial freedom, real estate, and more.

 11. The Disciplined Investor